openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

 - **expiration**: A timestamp indicating when the transaction expires.
 - **operations**: A list of operations that are part of the transaction.
 - **extensions**: Additional data or extensions provided in the transaction.
+- **signatures**: A list of cryptographic signatures generated for given transaction.
+Can be empty for unsigned transactions.

 ## Operations